- Stamps Home

 MICHEL 548 to 553

 On 5th September 1934 six of the Hindenburg Medallion issue stamps were reprinted with black borders as a memorial to Paul von Hindenburg who died on 2nd August 1934.
-In addition to these stamps, two postcards were also issued with black borders.
+In addition to these stamps, two postcards, P234 and P235, with black borders were also published.

 In MEMORIAM - PAUL VON HINDENBURG